Chile currency plunge, inflation rattle Latin America's copper king

 SANTIAGO, July 11 (Reuters) - Chile's tumbling currency and runaway inflation are testing the Andean copper giant's economic and financial systems, and complicating President Gabriel Boric's plans to push through a tax reform bill to fund ambitious social programs.

-The Chilean peso has plummeted more than 15% over the last month, briefly hitting 1,000 pesos per dollar for the first time ever, a development that has sparked alarms.
+The Chilean peso has plummeted more than 15% over the last month, briefly hitting 1,000 pesos per dollar for the first time ever, sparking alarms.
 Yearly inflation hit 12.5% in June, the highest in nearly three decades.

 In an interview with Reuters, Finance Minister Mario Marcel said that the country's market-orientated model and free-floating exchange rate meant that while the currency could be more volatile, this didn't necessarily reflect wider strains.